thiblahute/meson-website/Reference-manual.md

 ### configuration_data

 Creates an empty configuration object.
-You should add your configuration with its method calls and finally use it in a call to <tt>configure_file</tt>.
+You should add your configuration with its method calls and finally use it in a call to `configure_file`.

 ### configure_file ###

 Takes a configuration file template and values and produces a file as specified in [the configuration file documentation](Configuration).
 The keyword arguments are the following:

-- <tt>input</tt> the input file name
+- `input` the input file name
-- <tt>output</tt> the output file name
+- `output` the output file name
-- <tt>configuration</tt> the configuration data object as returned by <tt>configuration_data</tt>
+- `configuration` the configuration data object as returned by `configuration_data`
-- <tt>command</tt> if specified Meson does not create the file itself but rather runs the specified command, which allows you to do fully custom file generation
+- `command` if specified Meson does not create the file itself but rather runs the specified command, which allows you to do fully custom file generation
-- <tt>install_dir</tt> the subdirectory to install the generated file to (e.g. <tt>share/myproject</tt>), if empty the file is not installed
+- `install_dir` the subdirectory to install the generated file to (e.g. `share/myproject`), if empty the file is not installed

 ### custom_target ###

 Create a custom top level build target.
 The only positional argument is the name of this target and the keyword arguments are the following.

-- <tt>input</tt> list of source files
+- `input` list of source files
-- <tt>output</tt> list of output files
+- `output` list of output files
-- <tt>command</tt> command to run to create outputs from inputs (note: always specify commands in array form <tt>['commandname', '-arg1', '-arg2']</tt> rather than as a string <tt>'commandname -arg1 -arg2'</tt> as the latter will *not* work)
+- `command` command to run to create outputs from inputs (note: always specify commands in array form `['commandname', '-arg1', '-arg2']` rather than as a string `'commandname -arg1 -arg2'` as the latter will *not* work)
-- <tt>install</tt> when true, this target is installed during the install step
+- `install` when true, this target is installed during the install step
-- <tt>install_dir</tt> directory to install to
+- `install_dir` directory to install to
-- <tt>build_always</tt> if <tt>true</tt> this target is always considered out of date and is rebuilt every time, useful for things such as build timestamps or revision control tags
+- `build_always` if `true` this target is always considered out of date and is rebuilt every time, useful for things such as build timestamps or revision control tags
-- <tt>depends</tt> specifies that this target depends on the specified target(s), even though it does not take any of them as a command line argument.
+- `depends` specifies that this target depends on the specified target(s), even though it does not take any of them as a command line argument.
 This is meant for cases where you have a tool that e.g. does globbing internally.
 Usually you should just put the generated sources as inputs and Meson will set up all dependencies automatically.

 ### declare_dependency